Gordoco/AISimulator/Documentation/Honor's Project Simulation_DOCS.md

+ #### PathInfo

+ Struct to hold path information, path variable should be exactly 2 larger than nodes array to account for start and end locations

+    public struct PathInfo

  #### bool CheckForValidPath(Vector2, DynamicCoordinateGrid)

  Uses the A star algorithm to search for a valid path through the local grid's QuadTree